Plaque, Ama, with Court Retainer, 1550–1680

 The artist of this piece was part of a long tradition of Benin bronze-casters.
 According to legend, an oba asked a bronze-caster named Ighie-Ighu to move to Benin from Ife to teach bronze-casting to Benin craftsmen.
 As a result, all Benin bronze-casters prayed to Ighie-Ighu, at an altar devoted him, before casting bronzes.

 Discuss sculpture as having three dimensions: height, width and volume.
 What can you say about this sculpture’s volume and depth?
+What about this relief's dimensions differentiate it from other sculptures?

 The plaque is made of bronze, which has been cast using the lost-wax method.
 How can we see it is bronze?